Richard Williams (Royal Marines officer)

 Colonel Commandant Sir Richard Williams KCB (1764–1839) was a career British officer of the Royal Marines active during the American Revolutionary War, the French Revolutionary Wars, the Napoleonic Wars, and the War of 1812.

-Sir Richard Williams is notable for being the first commanding officer of the Royal Marine Artillery, and for subsequently commanding the Portsmouth Division of Royal Marines during 1827–1835.
+Sir Richard Williams is notable for being the first commanding officer of the Royal Marine Artillery, and for subsequently commanding the Portsmouth Division of Royal Marines from 1827 to 1835.

 In American history he is remembered as the senior ranking officer of the Royal Marines to serve on the British North America and West Indies Station during the War of 1812.

 Historian Paul Harris Nicolas (1790–1860), himself a former Royal Marine officer and the author of the two-volume Historical Record of the Marine Forces (1845), paid tribute to Williams' firm hand in controlling the conduct of his troops on foreign soil.
 Williams would not condone looting on the part of those under his command.

 Company officer

 Williams joined the Marines in 1778 at the age of 14 as a second lieutenant.
 He was the older brother of Samuel Williams (1766–1824), who also served with distinction in the Royal Marines.
 Both Richard and Samuel Williams were the sons of Brevet Lieutenant Colonel (and Major) Bartholomew Williams (died 1797) of H. M. Marine Forces.

 In the course of the American Revolutionary War, which involved Great Britain in war against France, Spain, and the Dutch Republic, Richard Williams served at sea, and was promoted to first lieutenant in the Marines in 1781.
-On 6 July 1782, while serving aboard HMS Sultan, Williams was wounded in the naval Battle of Negapatam (1782), which opposed British and French fleets off the southeastern coast of India.
+On 6 July 1782, while serving aboard HMS Sultan, Williams was wounded in the naval Battle of Negapatam (1782)between British and French fleets off the southeastern coast of India.

 Following the end of the American War of Independence, the establishment of the Marines was reduced, and he was on half-pay for several years.
 In spite of this unattached status on half-pay, the young lieutenant remained abroad on foreign service until 27 May 1785.

-During the French Revolutionary wars, Williams served aboard HMS Arethusa in the Channel Squadron commanded by Commodore Sir John Borlase Warren, 1st Baronet, and participated in the naval Action of 23 April 1794 near Guernsey.
-On that occasion the squadron captured three French warships.
+During the French Revolutionary wars, Williams served aboard HMS Arethusa in the Channel Squadron commanded by Commodore Sir John Borlase Warren, 1st Baronet, and participated in the naval Action of 23 April 1794 near Guernsey in which the squadron captured three French warships.

 Ordered ashore, Richard Williams was assigned to 35 Company, and was duly assigned to 126 Company upon his promotion to captain.
 Both of these companies were in the Establishment of the Portsmouth Division of the corps of Marines.

 As captain of Marines aboard HMS Robust, which was commanded by Captain Edward Thornbrough of the Royal Navy, Williams vainly sought permission to intervene promptly with his Marines against the mutineers at the Spithead anchorage.
 The Marine captain was subsequently among the officers sent ashore by the mutineers of the Spithead and Nore mutinies.
 Recognition for his loyalty and determination brought about his restoration to duty by the Admiralty.

 Still captain of the Marines aboard HMS Robust, Williams took part in the Battle of Tory Island on 12 October 1798.